Tanner Gray

-Tanner Shane Gray (born April 15, 1999) is an American professional racing driver who has competed in drag racing and stock car racing.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 15 Toyota Tundra for TRICON Garage.
-Gray is the youngest professional driver to win a national event in NHRA history, and the youngest driver to win an NHRA season championship.
+Tanner Sean Gray (born April 15, 1999) is an American professional stock car racing driver.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 15 Toyota Tundra TRD Pro for Tricon Garage.
+Gray is the youngest professional driver to win a national event in NHRA history, and the youngest driver to win a solo NHRA season championship.

 Racing career

 Drag racing

-2017 marked the first year for Gray racing in the Pro Stock class within the NHRA Mello Yello Drag Racing Series alongside his Father Shane Gray.
+2017 marked the first year for Gray racing in the Pro Stock class within the NHRA Mello Yello Drag Racing Series alongside his father Shane Gray.

-Gray made NHRA history 13 days before his 18th birthday at the 18th Annual Denso Spark Plug Nationals at The Strip at Las Vegas Motor Speedway on April 2, 2017, by winning the final round against Bo Butner.
-He was 17 years, 11 months, and 18 days which was younger than 40-year record holder Jeb Allen, who was 18 years, 1 month, and 8 days.
+Gray made NHRA history thirteen days before his eighteenth birthday at the 18th Annual Denso Spark Plug Nationals at The Strip at Las Vegas Motor Speedway on April 2, 2017, by winning the final round against Bo Butner.
+He was 17 years, 11 months, and 18 days, which was younger than the 40-year record holder Jeb Allen, who was 18 years, 1 month, and 8 days.

 He won the 2017 Auto Club Road to the Future Award.
 The award is given to the top rookie from all of the sport's pro categories, including Pro Stock Motorcycle, Top Fuel and Funny Car.

-In 2018, Gray won 8 times en route to the Pro Stock title, becoming the youngest ever NHRA season champion.
+In 2018, Gray won eight times en route to the Pro Stock title, becoming the youngest ever NHRA season champion.

-NASCAR
+ARCA Series

+2019–2020: DGR-Crosley

 On September 25, 2018, Gray announced he would race in the NASCAR K&N Pro Series East for DGR-Crosley in 2019.
 The move came after Gray had met team owner David Gilliland in summer 2018.
 He picked up his first win at South Boston Speedway in early May.

+In December 2019, the team announced that he would continue to drive in the East Series, now the ARCA Menards Series East, part-time in 2020, as well as part-time in the big 20-race ARCA Menards Series, where he would share the full-time No. 17 car with his younger brother Taylor (who ran the Sioux Chief Showdown races) and Anthony Alfredo.

+2021: David Gilliland Racing

+Gray returned to the ARCA Menards Series in 2021, running the season-opener at Daytona, finishing 7th.

+2024: Joe Gibbs Racing

+On December 13, 2023, it was announced that Gray will return to the ARCA Menards Series and run six races in 2024, driving the No. 18 car for Joe Gibbs Racing.
+He will run at the tracks 1.5 miles and longer, since the original driver of the car, William Sawalich, is ineligible to race at those tracks due to his age.